 We’ve proven that fire safety and prevention programs work: over the past 30 years, the number of fire related deaths in Wisconsin has been cut in half and deaths among children have been reduced by more than 80%.
 The Professional Fire Fighters of Wisconsin Charitable Foundation’s focus on education and risk mitigation is supported by many individuals, organizations, partners and sponsors who are invaluable in helping advance our work to build strong, fire-safe and burn-free communities all across Wisconsin.

 For 22 years the Milwaukee Journal Sentinel has been a partner on this award-winning program that saves lives through education.
 The fun and engaging content within this newspaper teaches students about fire prevention, gas and electrical safety, and risk reduction in their homes.
-In 2018, more than 315,000 copies were delivered within every Gannett Sunday Paper in Wisconsin during Fire Prevention Week.
-Free print copies were also sent to schools who requested them, and a digital copy was also distributed to nearly every 4th-8th grade student in about 2,200 schools.
+In 2019, more than 500,000 copies were delivered within every Gannett Sunday Paper in Wisconsin during Fire Prevention Week along with being sent to schools who requested them, and a digital copy was also distributed to nearly every 1st-12th grade student in about 2,200 schools.

 Interactive map of 2019 Orders as of 9/15/2019: